 The proposed stormwater management plan is in compliance with the goals specified through consultation with the City of Ottawa.
-An on-site rainwater tank and connected ICD has been proposed to limit peak storm sewer inflows to downstream storm sewers to predevelopment levels as determined by City of Ottawa staff.
+An on-site sub-surface storage system and connected ICD has been proposed to limit peak storm sewer inflows to downstream storm sewers to predevelopment levels as determined by City of Ottawa staff.
 The downstream receiving sewer has sufficient capacity to receive runoff volumes from the site based on pre-consultation through City of Ottawa staff.